epogrebnyak/abacus/accounting.md

 Capital = Shareholder Equity + Retained Earnings       (6)
 ````

 Second, we add income summary account.
 The income summary account is used to 'reset' income and expenses
 at period end.
-The income summary account will show the amount of profit (or loss)
+The income summary account will show the amount of profit (or loss).
-and income and expenses will be zero and ready to record business operations of the
+The income and expenses accountts will be zero and ready to record business operations of the
 next period.

 Third, we add dividends payable account will indicate the amount due to be paid to shareholders
 after the decision on amount of dividend is announced.

-With these changes the trail balance equation will look like below:
+With these changes the trail balance equation will look as following

 ```
 Assets + Expenses = Shareholder Equity + Retained Earnings + Liabilities + Income + Income Summary Account + Dividend Payable